Updated on 12/16/2022.

 How to Treat Anxiety Chest Pain

-Fortunately, if you have pain in your chest from anxiety, there are a number of treatment options you can try.
+Fortunately, if you have pain in your chest from severe anxiety, there are a number of treatment options you can try.
 First and foremost, in-person or online therapy can be extremely helpful in learning how to manage your anxiety and alleviate your symptoms.

 A therapist can use cognitive behavioral therapy techniques to help you restructure the thought processes that may be leading to your anxiety and contributing to your chest pain.
 Many people find this route of treatment preferable if they’re hoping to avoid medication.